slaveofcode/jkt/README.md

 ### The Concept

 You just have to define the JKT schema once and then you could rely on them for the rest of your life.
-The schema is defined by using template literal so you don't have to writing json structure every time (I don't like to write it actually).
+The schema is defined by using template literal so you don't have to writing json structure every time (I don't like to write json for that actually).

 Here's the example of the schema